 Experiment with fruit and vegetables, aiming for at least five child-sized portions a day.
 Mix white and wholegrain pasta, couscous, bread and rice to avoid filling up their small stomachs with too much fibre.
 Increase the amount and variety of foods until they are eating the same as you, but in smaller portions.

 Vegans need a reliable source of vitamin B12, when they begin eating solid foods so make sure to include B12-fortified drinks, yoghurts and nutritional yeast or a children’s B12 supplement.

 Foods to avoid

 Avoid low-fat foods – children need lots of energy!
-Avoid foods with added sugar and salt, because sugar causes tooth decay and a taste for salty food can contribute to high blood pressure in later life.
+It’s also recommended to avoid foods with added sugar and salt.
+Too much sugar causes tooth decay, and a taste for salty food can contribute to high blood pressure in later life.